A day in London

 I wore a floral monochrome kimono from H&M with a neon yellow strappy cami vest from Dorothy Perkins, I like how the black and white print looks against the pop of bright color.
 I went for my trusty Primark black skinny high-waisted jeans so I was comfortable, although I do wish I wore a dress as it was lovely and warm.
 I wore my favorite black strappy heeled sandals of the summer, the ASOS hat tricks as they are so comfortable for strolling around, although after 12 hours of walking around London my feet were swollen so I couldn’t wait to jump straight into bed to rest.
 I bought the bag and necklace from Primark in Birmingham last week, the bag is perfect just the right size to fit all the essentials in and it has a pocket at the front to put my mobile in so I am not frantically searching through my bag for it.
 I like the necklace it has 3 layers and some cute spikes.

 We went up The Monument, it's possibly the cheapest view and tourist attraction of London as it's only £4 each.
 I have wanted to go up the Monument for awhile now, last time we visited we couldn’t get up because of work being done so I was glad we could get up on a clear sunny day like we did so we could see lots of London.
-You can see The Shard, London Bridge and The Tower of London, I did a quick film of the view from the top and posted it on my Instagram if you want to see it.
+You can see The Shard, London Bridge and The Tower of London.

 I do have an interest in architecture especially historic buildings so it was nice to see some from above, next time I go back to London I want to go up The Shard.
 It actually opened on my birthday last year so it would have been nice to have gone then.